-Covid 19 coronavirus: Have we reached 14 days straight of no cases?
+Covid 19 coronavirus: Two weeks in the clear - 14 days of no new cases

 • Covid 19 coronavirus: NZ's death rate second lowest in OECD

-Businesses which were still not contact tracing should "get with the programme", he said.
+Businesses which were still not contact tracing should "get with the programme", Bloomfield said yesterday.

 Meanwhile, Kiwis will find out on Monday when the country will move to level 1, which could be just days later.